metamorph-inc/cpython/Doc/c-api/typeobj.rst

 The remaining fields are only defined if the feature test macro :const:`COUNT_ALLOCS` is defined, and are for internal use only.
 They are documented here for completeness.
 None of these fields are inherited by subtypes.
-See the :envvar:`PYTHONSHOWALLOCCOUNT` environment variable.
+See the :envvar:`OMPYTHONSHOWALLOCCOUNT` environment variable.

 .. c:member:: Py_ssize_t PyTypeObject.tp_allocs